FBach6i/pure-java-raytracer/README.md

-# An Evaluation of Approaches to anti-aliasing in ray traced Computer Graphics
+# An Evaluation of Approaches to Anti-Aliasing in Ray Traced Computer Graphics
 Extended Essay: Implementation and evaluation of four different anti-aliasing algorithms: Super Sampler, Adaptive Super Sampler, Stochastic Super Sampler and Adaptive Stochastic Super Sampler.
 These implementations are built upon and extensions to the [pure Java ray tracer of carl-vbn](https://github.com/carl-vbn/pure-java-raytracer).

 ![alt text](SingleRayTracer.png)